Real Estate 2025 Overview: A Comprehensive Analysis

 - 2 min read

-The U.S. housing and real estate sector kicked off 2025 with notable momentum, contributing 16.4% to the nation’s gross domestic product (GDP) in the first quarter.
-This marks the highest share since the third quarter of 2022 and reflects the combined strength of both new residential construction and housing-related services.
+The U.S. housing and real estate sector kicked off 2025 with notable momentum.
+It contributed 16.4% to the nation’s gross domestic product (GDP) in the first quarter.
+This marks the highest share since the third quarter of 2022.
+The increase reflects the combined strength of both new residential construction and housing-related services.

-According to the latest report from the National Association of Home Builders (NAHB), gains were seen in both Residential Fixed Investment (RFI) and housing services, signaling a positive trajectory for the sector amid shifting economic conditions.
+According to the latest report from the National Association of Home Builders (NAHB), gains were seen in both Residential Fixed Investment (RFI) and housing services.
+This signals a positive trajectory for the sector amid shifting economic conditions.

 Breakdown: What’s Included in Real Estate and Housing’s GDP Contribution?